Dhilip2002/Augmented-Question-Answering-System-for-Biomedical-Literature-Retrieval-using-LLM-and-PubMed/README.md

 This project is licensed under the MIT License.
 You can find more details in the LICENSE file included in the repository.

 That's it!
 You're now ready to retrieve and store biomedical literatures using the provided scripts.
 If you have any questions or encounter any issues, feel free to reach out to the project maintainers.

-Happy face detecting and recognizing!
+Happy literature retrieving and viewing!